 - a.
 Describe how the program evaluates the curriculum. - b.
-Describe how input from faculty members, students, and administration is used to evaluate the program curriculum. - c.
+Describe how input from faculty members, students, administration and the Program Advisory Committee is used to evaluate the program curriculum. - c.
 Describe how evidence-based practice is incorporated in the program curriculum. - d.
 Describe how the program identifies gaps and/or deficiencies within the curriculum. - e.
 Provide examples of gaps and/or deficiencies previously identified by the program, using the curriculum evaluation process. - f.
 Provide examples of recent curriculum revisions implemented following evaluation of the curriculum. - g.
-Describe how the results of the National Dental Hygiene Certification Board (NDHCB) Examination and other key performance indicators are used to evaluate the program curriculum and to ensure its consistency with the national dental hygiene competencies and provincial standards. - h.
-Provide copies on site of student evaluations of course content and teaching effectiveness. - i.
-Provide on site copies of any graduate surveys conducted.
+Describe how the results of the National Dental Hygiene Certification Examination (NDHCE) and other key performance indicators are used to evaluate the program curriculum and to ensure its consistency with the national dental hygiene competencies and provincial standards. - h.
+Provide copies of student evaluations of course content and teaching effectiveness. - i.
+Provide copies of any graduate surveys conducted from the past two (2) years.